Other private issues

 The Compañía de Luz, Fuerza y Tracción de Veracruz was registered in London on 28 July 1906.
 This new English company purchased the existing Ferrocarril Urbano and ordered ten cross-bench open trams from J. G. Brill in Philadelphia on 16 September 1907.
 The company inaugurated three routes of a new electric tram system on 5 July 1908.
 All started from the new railroad station on calle Montesinos and ran down avenida Independencia toward the old station on calle Rayón.

-The catalogues list a ticket from this tram company but, as elsewhere, with similar tickets from the Compañía Eléctrica de Luz, Fuerza y Tracción de Tampico, S. A. in Tampico or the Compañía Hidroeléctrica e Irrigadora del Chapala, S. A. in Guadalajara, the we need further documentary evidence before we can agree that these were used as paper currency.
+The catalogues list a ticket from this tram company but, as elsewhere, with similar tickets from the Compañía Eléctrica de Luz, Fuerza y Tracción de Tampico, S. A. in Tampico or the Compañía Hidroeléctrica e Irrigadora del Chapala, S. A. in Guadalajara, we need further documentary evidence before we can agree that these were used as paper currency.

 Rio Blanco